 Income From House Property

-The term ‘house property’ denotes any building or land or apartment possessed by an individual.
-Under income tax, house property could also refer to any property such as warehouses, cinema complexes, factory sheds, agricultural land, farm houses, etc. Taxes under the head “Income from house property” is imposed on a taxpayer for income earned from such property.
-In this article, we look at the income tax provisions related to the head ‘Income from house property”.
+The term ‘house property’ denotes any building, land or apartment owned by a taxpayer.
+Under the Income Tax laws, house property could also refer to any property such as warehouses, cinema complexes, factory sheds, agricultural land, farmhouses, and so on.
+Income which is classifiable under the head “Income from house property” is imposed on a taxpayer for income earned from house property.
+In this article, we discuss the income tax provisions related to the head ‘Income from house property”.

 Conditions for Taxability

-- The owner shouldn’t utilize the property for commercial purposes.
+The owner should n0t utilize the property for commercial purposes.

 Calculation of Net Annual Value

-Tax payable under the head “Income from house property” is determined by calculated the NET Annual Value, which can be done in the following manner:
+As per the provisions of the Income Tax Act, tax payable under the head “Income from house property” is determined by calculated the NET Annual Value, which can be done in the following manner: